jasongullifer/languageEntropy/README.md

 Compute language entropy with languageEntropy
 ================
-Jason W. Gullifer and Debra Titone
+Jason W. Gullifer
 2018-08-24

 Use this package to compute language entropy within social spheres from language history data.
+This package was developed by Jason W. Gullifer with conceptual input from Debra Titone.
+For more information see the following publications: Gullifer et al. (2018), Gullifer and Titone (under review).

 Overview
 ========